bsgriggs/mendix-dropdown-date-picker/README.md

 ## DropdownDatePicker
-Datepicker with dropdowns for Day, Month, and Year with dynamic selection.
+Date picker with drop downs for Day, Month, and Year with dynamic selection.
 *Note: This was built on Mendix version 9.6.2, but should work (in theory) on any Mendix 9 version*
 ![Demo](https://github.com/bsgriggs/dropdowndatepicker/blob/media/main.png)